zi-wa/Explosion-Minecraft-Datapack-/README.md

-# Explosion (Minecraft Data Pack)
+# Explosive Gaze (Minecraft Data Pack)
-If You Look at an Entity, it Explodes
+If You Look at an Entity, it Explodes!

 ## How to Use
 1. Download and unzip the file.